Kirill Moskalenko: Early life

-Moskalenko was born in the village of Grishino, Bakhmutsky Uyezd, Yekaterinoslav Governorate, Russian Empire (present-day Pokrovsk Raion, Donetsk Oblast, Ukraine), in a family of Ukrainian peasants.
+Moskalenko was born in the village of Grishino, Bakhmutsky Uyezd, Yekaterinoslav Governorate, Russian Empire (now in Pokrovsk Raion, Donetsk Oblast, Ukraine), into a family of Ukrainian peasants.
 He graduated from a four-year primary rural school and two classes of the school of the ministerial school.
 From 1917 to 1919 he studied at an agricultural school in Bakhmut, where poet Volodymyr Sosiura studied at the same time according to his recollections.
 He was forced to interrupt his studies due to the outbreak of the Russian Civil War.

 Military career

 Russian Civil War

-He returned to his native village, where worked in the rural revolutionary committee.
+He returned to his native village, where he worked in the rural revolutionary committee.
 When the province of his village was seized by the troops of the Volunteer Army of General Anton Denikin, he hid because of the threat of execution.
 After the occupation of the village by the troops of the Red Army in August 1920, he joined their ranks.

 Moskalenko fought in the civil war while serving as the member of the First Cavalry Army.
 He fought against the troops of General Pyotr Wrangel and Ataman Nestor Makhno.

 Post civil war

-He studied at the Luhansk Artillery School and at the 2nd Kharkov Artillery School.
-In May 1921, he was transferred to the artillery department of the Kharkov School of Red Officers, from which he graduated in 1922.
+He studied at the Luhansk Artillery School and at the 2nd Kharkiv Artillery School.
+In May 1921, he was transferred to the artillery department of the Kharkiv School of Red Officers, from which he graduated in 1922.
 Later, he graduated from the advanced training courses for the command personnel at the Red Army Artillery Academy in Leningrad and the faculty of advanced training for the higher command personnel of the Felix Dzerzhinsky Military Academy in Moscow Oblast.
-During his studies in Kharkov, as part of the school, he participated in battles against gangs in the Don and Donbas regions.
+During his studies in Kharkiv, as part of the school, he participated in battles against "gangs" in the Don and Donbas regions.

 From 1922 to 1932 he served in the 6th Cavalry Division and First Cavalry Army, and platoon commander of the Cavalry Artillery Division.
 During his service in Armavir, he participated in battles against political banditry in the North Caucasus.

 In September 1923, together with a military unit, he was transferred to Bryansk.
 From 1924, he served as a battery commander.
 He later served as commander of a training battery, artillery battalion, and chief of staff of an artillery regiment from 1928.

 From 1932, he served as chief of staff and commander of a special cavalry division of the Special Red Banner Far Eastern Army near Chita.
 From 1934, he served commander of a cavalry regiment.
 Moskalenko commanded the 23rd Tank Brigade in Primorsky Krai from 1935.
 From 1936 he served in the 45th Mechanized Corps within the Kiev Military District.

 World War II

 During the Soviet-Finnish War, he was the commander of artillery for the 51st Rifle Division and was awarded the Order of the Red Banner.
-He successively chief of artillery of the 35th Rifle Corps and the 2nd Mechanized Corps in Chisinau and Tiraspol respectively.
+He successively became chief of artillery of the 35th Rifle Corps and then the 2nd Mechanized Corps in Chișinău and Tiraspol respectively.